UniversalDependencies/docs/treebanks/fr_sequoia/index.md

 ## Acknowledgments

-The conversion has been performed by Bruno Guillaume with the Graph Rewriting System [described here](https://gitlab.inria.fr/grew/SSQ_UD) developed by Bruno Guillaume and Guy Perrier.
+The conversion has been performed by Bruno Guillaume with the Graph Rewriting System [described here](https://gitlab.inria.fr/grew/DSQtoSUD) developed by Bruno Guillaume and Guy Perrier.

 The Sequoia Corpus was presented in [(Candito & Seddah, 2012)](https://hal-univ-diderot.archives-ouvertes.fr/hal-00698938/) and revised later, notably during the project of deep annotation described in [(Candito & al. 2014)](http://hal.inria.fr/docs/00/97/15/74/PDF/deep_sequoia.final_with_keywords.pdf) and [(Perrier & al. 2014)](http://talc2.loria.fr/deep-sequoia/papers/syntaxe_profonde.pdf).

-The conversion process to UD is described in [(Bonfante & al. 2018)](https://hal.inria.fr/hal-01814386), chapter 3.

 # Statistics of UD French Sequoia